 - Continue to share the role of leader within the group.

 “What I’ve found really compelling about this community is a real sense of commitment to each other and to this work … That’s really important ground for being adventurous.”

 In sharing this process, we hope to help you and your community reflect on what this year has brought, and what you will take with you into the year to come.

 To use Vanessa Reid’s Eco-Cycle inner systems mapping model of creative destruction, conservation, germination and growth, ask these questions:

 - What am I letting go of?

 - What new seeds am I planting?

 - Which roots am I growing deeper?

-Thanks to our Canadian Community of Practice members for sharing their insights into our work as relationship systems coaches and leaders.
-As a partner of CRR Global, Novalda/CRR Canada brings the groundbreaking ORSC methodology to Canadians.
+Thanks to the ORSC Canada Community of Practice members for sharing their insights into our work as relationship systems coaches and leaders.

 WRITTEN BY: Novalda directorKerry Woodcockwho develops core, collective and change leadership capacity in leaders, teams and organizations, andSaralyn Hodgkin is a key ally to leaders and teams who are moving through transitions and complexity, who has been curating dynamic communities of practice for over 15 years.